- Save £200 per booking on Marella Cruises in 2021

 Jamaica climate guide

-Get the latest coronavirus (COVID-19) updates for Jamaica with current travel advice and statistics on new cases per 100,000 and vaccine.
+Get the latest coronavirus (Covid-19) updates for Jamaica with current travel advice and statistics on new cases per 100,000 and vaccine.

 Below are average maximum temperatures at popular destinations in Jamaica for next month - August.
 Select a destination to see the climate guide for all months of the year.